MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 ```

-##### Opening a Connection
+#### Opening a Connection

-Create a new instance of `LightSocket`  called `socket`. `socket` takes as parameters the IP address of your robot and two optional callback functions.
+Create a new instance of `LightSocket`  called `socket`.
+The `socket` instance takes as parameters the IP address of your robot and two optional callback functions.
 The first callback triggers when a connection is opened, and the second triggers when it’s closed.
 Pass `ip` and a function called `openCallback` to the new instance of `LightSocket`.
 Below these declarations, declare the `openCallback` function.

 ```html
 <body>